-The largest amount of time your student spend during a math lesson should be spent on students practicing math skills.
+The largest amount of time your student spends during a math lesson should be spent on students practicing math skills.
 And in early elementary, they should have the opportunity to practice their math facts every day!
-This may not be during the math lesson, but could take place as part of morning work or during math centers through a workshop approach.
+This may not be during the math lesson but could take place as part of morning work or during math centers through a workshop approach.

 Fitting Math Fact Practice into Your Schedule

 However it looks for you will be different than how it looks for another teacher.
 Again, the important thing to remember is to practice and be consistent.
 Students will learn the routine, and what to expect during that part of the day, and they will look forward to it.
 I tend to do something similar with 1-2 center rotations each day, but have found doing all 5 stations over 2 1/2 hours just doesn’t work for my teaching style.

 And although I get tempted to try lots of different activities and switch things up every week during our math warm-up and centers, I have learned to choose a few activities my students enjoy and know how to do consistently.
 That’s how they become successful at mastering their skills.
 Whether it be addition and subtraction facts or writing, I want to spend less time giving them directions on how to do the activity and spend more time practicing.

 Not only does this help them become independent learners throughout the year, they gain confidence in what they are doing.
 Then I am able to spend more time working with my small groups and focusing less on management during independent work times.

 Now on to the FUN stuff!
 Want a fun way for your students to practice their addition and subtraction math fluency?
 Make it into a game.
 I found a teacher who had made word cards years ago and created a game played like Kaboom.
 My students loved it so much that I came up with the idea to do the same thing with math fact fluency cards.
 These are simply flashcards that have a few rules on how to play the game.